shizzard/unicorn/README.md

 Usage
 =====

 Unicorn app consists of a root supervisor and a number of workers.
-When you load config file another workers starts and serves your requests.
+When you load config file another worker starts and serves your requests.

 Interface: